sneas/cordova-HTTP2/README.md

 cordovaHTTP
 ==================

 Cordova / Phonegap plugin for communicating with HTTP servers.
 Supports iOS and Android.
+This version of the plugin has two types of POST, one which send Json payloads.
+It also has PUT and DELETE methods.

 ## Advantages over Javascript requests